Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 dog
 elephant
 ```
-(See also how_to/470, first.jai for code to check if a procedure has a certain note)
+(See also how_to/470, first.jai for code to check if a procedure has a certain note and the Jai Cookbook (https://github.com/onelivesleft/jai-cookbook) modules and tools folder.)

 ## 30.14 Writing and loading dynamic libraries and #program_export
 (Example from Jai Community Wiki)